ppKrauss/socKer-simple/README.md

-A basic model for "social kernel" database and back-end, to be implemented in [PostgreSQL 9.6+](https://www.postgresql.org/docs/current/static/functions-json.html) and [Java Spring-Boot framework](http://projects.spring.io/spring-boot/)...
-Testing limits of the [Object-Relational mapping](https://en.wikipedia.org/wiki/Object-relational_mapping), and showing best practices.
+A basic model for "social kernel" database and back-end, to be implemented with relational-[JSON](http://json.org/) persistence ([PostgreSQL 9.6+](https://www.postgresql.org/docs/current/static/functions-json.html)) and [Java Spring-Boot framework](http://projects.spring.io/spring-boot/)...
+Testing limits of the [Object-Relational mapping](https://en.wikipedia.org/wiki/Object-relational_mapping), [semantic mapping](https://en.wikipedia.org/wiki/Ontology_alignment), and showing best practices.

 It is a simple model of an usual database: a person+organization contact catalogue (the core of any [CRM](https://en.wikipedia.org/wiki/Customer_relationship_management))...
 With precise information and a [RDF semantic](https://en.wikipedia.org/wiki/Resource_Description_Framework).
 The basic entities are defined in [SchemaOrg](https://schema.org/):